toji/webgpu-gltf-case-study/index.md

   Traditionally the way to handle this is to render all opaque surfaces first, then render all transparent surfaces sorted back-to-front from the camera's point of view.
 This still isn't perfect, though, as you could have very large transparent meshes that don't sort trivially.

   There's also newer methods for [order-independent transparancy](https://en.wikipedia.org/wiki/Order-independent_transparency) that typically involve storing data about transparent surfaces in intermediate render targets and resolving them in the correct order as a post process.
-These can achive good results but are more expense in terms of both rendering and memory usage and typically not favored for performance sensitive applications like games, especially on mobile GPUs.
+These can achieve good results but are more expense in terms of both rendering and memory usage and typically not favored for performance sensitive applications like games, especially on mobile GPUs.

   This document's approach to correct transparency rendering is to stick its fingers in its ears and loudly shout _"LA LA LA!
 CAN'T HEAR YOU!"_ while carefully picking models that don't exhibit the problem.
 </details>